CCT490H5F-SocialDataAnalytics/course-info/README.md

 *Attendance* - Lecture will be the primary space where we cover materials on quizzes and the final exam.
 In addition, this is a *lab-intensive* course, which means that I expect you to learn primarily through writing the code yourself.
 For those reasons, it is important for you to attend class, learn the material, and get experience programming different types of exercises.
 Take advantage of lab time, since it will be the best place to get help from the teaching assistant and myself.

 *Reading* - There will be no required textbooks for this course.
 All required reading will be posted to the UofT Learning Portal under Library Reserves.
-The readings will focus on a number of topics: the emergence of the fields of big data and data science, uses of large-scale datasets for social scientific research, ethics of social data, and both popular and scholarly examples of cutting-edge data analysis work.
+The readings will focus on a number of topics: the emergence of the fields of big data and data science, uses of large-scale datasets for social scientific research, ethics of social data, and both popular and scholarly examples of cutting-edge data analysis work. **Readings should be completed before the date listed in the semester schedule.**

 *Quizzes* - There will be a number of short quizzes which cover readings, coding principles, and lab activities.
 Quizzes will be held during the first part of lecture.
 You must be present in lecture to take the quiz.